 It is always advisable to shoot a car from beyond the exterior.
 The interior is a playground of its own when it comes to shooting and the fact is, this is what buyers of a car will be seeing day in and day out.

-Your exterior shots serve to create a first impression which must be compelling to drive a customer to approach and open the door.
+Your exterior shots serve to create a first impression that must be compelling to drive a customer to approach and open the door.
 But the view inside is what ultimately wins the buyer over.
 For this reason, good interior shots are key.

 There are so many iconic American cars that catch the fancy of an enthusiast.
 The 1968 Ford Fastback Mustang GT or the 1957 Chevy Bel Air, for example, look awesome from both the outside and the inside.